-The medical wonders say if you have the blues, these feelings may last for a few hours or, at most, for a few days and then they disappear and dont need to be worried about.
-If they last longer then this though, seek medical help as it could mean something more serious is happening.
+But….this particular falling out doesn’t last and your hormones sign a peace agreement.
+The medical wonders say if you have the blues, these feelings may last for a few hours or, at most, for a few days and then they disappear and don’t need to be worried about.
+If they last longer than this though, seek medical help as it could mean something more serious is happening.

 This is a real illness.
-Don’t feel shame because being pregnant is tinged with sadness – antenatal depression is becoming recognized and your GP can help.
+Don’t feel shame because being pregnant is tinged with sadness – antenatal depression and anxiety are becoming recognized and your GP can help.